devtron-labs/devtron/docs/FAQs/devtron-troubleshoot.md

 In `Global Configurations` >> `Cluters & Environments`, if you try to update a cluster which has been already added in Devtron, you might get an error as `{"message":"Failed to update datasource.
 Reload new version and try again"}`.
 If you are facing such issue, please follow the following steps -

 1. Edit the changes you want to make in respective cluster
-2. Click on save after making changes, hopefully you will get error message as stated above.
+2. Click on save after making changes and you may get error message stated above.
 3. Go to cluster where devtron has been installed and execute - `kubectl -ndevtroncd delete po -l app=devtron`
 4. Now refresh the page and you should be able to save it.

-[Note: If you already have created some environments in that cluster, its needs to be updated again, `click on environment` >> `click on update`]
+[Note: If you already have created some environments in that cluster, it needs to be updated again]